Seized Argentine naval ship gets jubilant homecoming

 "We're going to keep on fighting because no one's going to get anything out of Argentina with extortion and strong-arm tactics," she told crowds of supporters and vacationers in the seaside town of Mar del Plata.

-Plumes of white and sky blue smoke - representing the colours of the national flag, and a celebratory fly-past greeted the ship as it pulled into harbour.
+Plumes of white and sky blue smoke - representing the colors of the national flag, and a celebratory fly-past greeted the ship as it pulled into harbor.

 Latin America's third-biggest economy has yet to return to global credit markets 11 years since staging the biggest sovereign debt default in history and legal wrangling with creditors continues.